 brought broader visibility to the cooperative model.

-in a wide range of contexts.
-It can be a solution to local, sector-specific
+The cooperative option can be a solution to local, sector-specific

 such as providing small farmers a way to access wholesale distribution channels

-relevant to larger-scale economic development discussions, where
+relevant to larger-scale economic development discussions, too.
+A

-on the Economic Impact of Cooperatives project identified 29,000 cooperatives
+on the Economic Impact of Cooperatives project identified 29,000

 Models of Cooperative Development